mspiegel/mspiegel.github.com/canon.md

 * "A relational model of data for large shared data banks."
 Edgar F. Codd, _Communications of the ACM_, volume 13, number 6, June 1970.
 * "Information distribution aspects of design methodology."
 David L. Parnas, _Technical Report_, Carnegie-Mellon University, February 1971.
 * "Program development by stepwise refinement."
-Niklaus Wirth. _Communications of the ACM_, volume 14, number 4, April 1971.
+Niklaus Wirth, _Communications of the ACM_, volume 14, number 4, April 1971.
 * "Organization and maintenance of large ordered indexes."
 Rudolf Bayer and Edward M. McCreight, _Acta Informatica_, volume 1, issue 3, September 1972.
 * "Programming with abstract data types."
 Barbara Liskov and Stephen Zilles, _Proceedings of the ACM SIGPLAN symposium on Very high level languages_, April 1974.
 * "The UNIX timesharing system."
 Dennis Ritchie and Ken Thompson, _Communications of the ACM_, volume 17, number 7, July 1974.